Copyright © 1999–2016 FastMail Pty Ltd

 UNSEEN HASATT or

-is:unread has:attachment are equivalent, and will both show all unread messages with attachments.
+is:unread has:attachment are the same, and will both show all unread messages with attachments.

 imap:<raw imap search>